inigomarquinez/learning-astro/README.md

 # 📚 Learning Astro

+This repository hosts the code made during the course [Desarrollo web ultrarápido con astro](https://www.udemy.com/course/desarrollo-web-ultra-rapido-con-astro/), from Udemy.

-This repo contains a collection of projects built with [Astro](https://astro.build/).
+It contains a collection of projects built with [Astro](https://astro.build/).
 Each project is a simple example of how to use Astro with different front-end frameworks and libraries.

 | Project | Description |
 | :------ | :---------- |